TobasFlightControl/tobas_wiki/docs/model_drone.md

 ### ESC

+- Choose an ESC that is compatible with the battery voltage.
 - Choose an ESC that can handle PWM (Pulse Width Modulation) signals from 1000us to 2000us.
 - BLHeli firmware is recommended for its reliability and performance.

+### Motor

+- Choose a motor that is compatible with the battery voltage.

 ### Propeller